-- Appropriate measures will be implemented onsite to prevent any potential pollution to the natural water environment including debris, dust, and hazardous substances.
-This will involve having spill kits available at all times, funnels and drip trays when transferring fuel etc. There will be no fuel stored onsite. - Any debris that could potentially be suspended in surface water and wash into the local water environment will be removed from the site during and after the works. - Visual pollution inspections of the working area will be conducted regularly, especially during heavy rainfall and wind conditions. - Weather reports will be monitored before and during all construction activities.
-In the event of adverse weather/flooding events, all activities will temporarily stop, and only resume when it is safe to do so, ensuring that run-off/drainage can be adequately controlled to prevent pollution. - The Amey control room will be contacted immediately if any pollution incidents occur (operational 24 hours, 7 days a week). - Prior to the commencement of works, all operatives will be briefed on and required to adhere to SEPA's Guidance for Pollution Prevention (GPP) specifically GPP 1, GPP 6, GPP 8, GPP 21 and GPP 22. - Generators and static plant will have bunding with a capacity of 110%.
-If these are not bunded then drip trays will be supplied beneath the equipment with a capacity of 110%.
+- Appropriate measures will be implemented onsite to prevent any potential pollution to the natural water environment including debris, dust, and hazardous substances, including - spill kits will be available at all times. - funnels and drip trays will be used when transferring fuel etc. - no fuel will be stored onsite. - Any debris that could potentially be suspended in surface water and wash into the local water environment will be removed from the site during and after the works. - Visual pollution inspections of the working area will be conducted regularly, especially during heavy rainfall and wind conditions. - Weather reports will be monitored before and during all construction activities.
+In the event of adverse weather/flooding events, all activities will temporarily stop, and only resume when safe to do so, ensuring that run-off/drainage can be adequately controlled to prevent pollution. - The Amey control room will be contacted immediately if any pollution incidents occur (24 hours, 7 days a week).

-Providing all works operate in accordance with current best practice, as demonstrated by SEPA's GPPs, the residual effect on the local water environment during construction is considered to be not significant.
+Providing all works operate in accordance with current best practice, as demonstrated by SEPA's GPPs noted above, the residual effect on the local water environment during construction is considered to be not significant.

-In accordance with DMRB Guidance document LA 113: Road drainage and the water environment, no further assessment is required
+In accordance with DMRB Guidance document LA 113: Road drainage and the water environment, no further assessment is required.